oyama/pico-drive-sync/README.md

 # Pico Drive Sync - Seamlessly share littlefs from Raspberry Pi Pico's onboard flash via USB

 This project is a tool designed to share data stored on the Raspberry Pi Pico's flash memory as a USB storage device that can be accessed directly from a PC.
 It allows for easy backup and inspection of files on embedded devices' filesystems without the need for specialized tools typically required for such operations.
 By mounting it as a USB drive on a PC, file manipulation becomes intuitive, significantly enhancing development efficiency.
+The firmware is designed to be deployed in RAM.
+The total file size that can be shared via USB MSC is limited to the RAM disk size of 64 KB.

-## How the programme works
+## How it works

 1. Create a RAM disk with FAT and mount it to `/ram`
 2. Mount the onboard flash memory littlefs to `/flash`
 3. Copy the contents of `/flash` to `/ram`
 4. Start USB MSC

-The firmware is designed to be deployed in RAM, not flash.
-The total file size that can be shared via USB MSC is limited to the RAM disk size of 64 KB.
+5. Wait for host PC to write.
+6. When the writing is finished, copy the content from `/ram` to `/flash`
+7. Repeat from step 5

 ## Build and Run